-More nurses are needed because people are living longer (and more active lives).
-Focus on preventative care has also significantly increased.
+People are living longer (and more active lives) these days, and the focus on preventative care has also significantly increased.
 And with more people advocating for affordable healthcare, nurses will play a critical role in providing enough capacity for hospitals, clinics, and outpatient centers.

 Should you pursue an accelerated ADN program?

-If you’re interested in a career in nursing, you may be wondering whether an Accredited ADN is the right path to follow.
+If you’re interested in nursing, you may be wondering whether an Accredited ADN is the right path to follow.
 These condensed programs may be the right fit for you if you meet the following criteria:

 Most nursing programs take 2 years or more to complete before you can begin working in the field.
-But if you’re ready to get started on your career path as soon as possible, an accelerated ADN could prepare you in as little as 18 months.
+But if you’re ready to get started as soon as possible, an accelerated ADN could prepare you in as little as 18 months.

 Are you currently working, raising a family, or engaged in other responsibilities?
 The flexible nature of accelerated ADNs could make it easier for you to become a nurse.

-If you have a passion for healthcare and enjoy learning about pharmacology, nutrition, anatomy (among others), an accelerated nursing program could suit your needs.
-The condensed nature of material taught shouldn’t go over your head and you might be ready to start practicing much sooner than other students.
+If you have a passion for healthcare and enjoy learning about pharmacology, nutrition, and anatomy (among others), an accelerated nursing program could suit your needs.
+The condensed nature of material taught shouldn’t go over your head and you might be ready to start practicing much sooner.